maandree/unisay/README.md

 ### Run on terminal startup

-To run, for example, `unisay -q -p unicode -P` when the terminal starts, but `fortune | unisay -C` when using Linux VT; add the follow to your `~/.bashrc`:
+To run, for example, `unisay -q -p unicode -P` when the terminal starts, but `unisay -q -p linux-vt -P` when using Linux VT; add the follow to your `~/.bashrc`:

     if [ "$TERM" = "linux" ]; then
-        unisay -p linux-vt -P
+        unisay -q -p linux-vt -P
     else
-        unisay -p unicode -P
+        unisay -q -p unicode -P
     fi

 ### Ponies in TTY (Linux VT)